vladislavalerievich/gym-log/README.md

 ## Live web app

-To access the React application go to [the-gym-log.herokuapp.com](https://the-gym-log.herokuapp.com/).
+To access the React application, go to [the-gym-log.herokuapp.com](https://the-gym-log.herokuapp.com/).

-To access the Django Swagger API endpoints go to [the-gym-log.herokuapp.com/swagger/](https://the-gym-log.herokuapp.com/swagger/).
+To access the Django Swagger API endpoints, go to [the-gym-log.herokuapp.com/swagger/](https://the-gym-log.herokuapp.com/swagger/).

 > **_NOTE:_**  The web application may take a few seconds to start up.